-The Private Pilot Practical Test Standards for Glider include the Areas of Operation and Tasks for the issuance of an initial Private Pilot Certificate and for the addition of a glider category rating with that certificate.
+The Commercial Pilot Practical Test Standards for Glider include the Areas of Operation and Tasks for the issuance of an initial Commercial Pilot Certificate and for the addition of category and/or class ratings to that certificate.

-AREAS OF OPERATION are phases of the practical test arranged in a logical sequence within each standard.
+Areas of Operation are phases of the practical test arranged in a logical sequence within this standard.
 They begin with Preflight Preparation and end with Postflight Procedures.
-The evaluator, however, may conduct the practical test in any sequence that results in a complete and efficient test.
+The evaluator may conduct the practical test in any sequence that will result in a complete and efficient test; however, the ground portion of the practical test must be accomplished before the flight portion.

-TASKS are titles of knowledge areas, flight procedures, or maneuvers appropriate to an AREA OF OPERATION.
+TASKs are titles of knowledge areas, flight procedures, or maneuvers appropriate to an AREA OF OPERATION.